Lady Kasuga: Joining the Tokugawa clan

-Shogun's Wet-nurse
+Shogun's wet-nurse

 Lady Kasuga joined the Tokugawa clan as a wet nurse to Tokugawa Iemitsu, heir of Tokugawa Hidetada.
 During her lifetime she accumulated high political prestige, being responsible for numerous negotiations with the Imperial court, maintenance in the shogunate cabinet, hiring officials and stabilizing the Ooku system.

 According to "Kasuga no Tsubone Ryakufu", biography that was completed in 1686 after Iemitsu's death, Lady Kasuga protested against Iemitsu - who had attempted suicide out of anguish that his parents, Hidetada and Oeyo, were very fond of the younger biological brother of Iemitsu, Tokugawa Tadanaga, and in 1615 she appealed directly to Tokugawa Ieyasu, who was retired living in Sunpu, asking him to confirm that the succession from the Shogunal would pass to Iemitsu.
 One theory holds that Lady Kasuga's direct petition to Ieyasu was rejected, and it was only after Ieyasu visited Edo Castle and saw the way Oeyo was worshiping his younger brother that he reconsidered.

 On the other hand, she also established the Ōoku, the women's quarters, at Edo Castle; being appointed to the position of Jōrō Otoshiyori (上臈御年寄) or the senior ladyship, recommended by the first Midaidokoro, Oeyo, which gave her the right to decide all official business related to the Ooku, and as such her de facto power, backed by the Shogun's authority, exceeded that of the Shogun's Rōjū (Council of Elders).

 In 1629, when Iemitsu was stricken with smallpox, she visited Ise Jingu Shrine to pray that he would be cured, Ofuku (Kasuga) traveled to the capital her way back where she had an audience with the Empress Meisho and Emperor Go-Mizunoo at the Imperial Court in Kyoto.
 But with her pedigree as a daughter of the Saito clan, a warrior house, Ofuku was not qualified to enter the imperial court, so she tried to arrange to be adopted by Sanjonishi Kinkuni, who was both her blood relative (Ofuku was the great-great-grandchild of Sanjonishi Kineda) and had raised her when she was younger.
 Kinkuni had already died, however, so she had no choice but to become a sister of Kinkuni's son Sanjonishi Saneeda instead; with this she was now qualified, as a full member of the aristocratic Sanjonishi family, to visit the palace, and succeeded in having an audience with Emperor Gomizunoo and with the Empress Kazuko, and was subsequently awarded the name 'Kasuga no Tsubone' and given the Junior Third Rank at court, and moreover was honored with tempai (sake given by the Emperor).

-Later she was promoted to the extraordinarily high Court rank of second class; and after this time, when Lady Kasuga and Empress consort Tokugawa Masako (Oeyo and Hidetada's daughter) broke a taboo by visiting the imperial court as a commoner, Emperor Go-Mizunoo abdicated, embarrassed, and Meisho became empress.
-The shōgun, Iemitsu, was now the uncle of the sitting monarch.
-During her life time, she had a fortune equivalent to over 100,000 koku.
+Later she was promoted to the extraordinarily high Court rank of second class.